IE users: please get the latest browser version at Microsoft Internet Explorer Home Page

 The second wave of migrating cells populates a layer between the epiblast and the definitive endoderm, thereby forming the mesoderm layer.
 The intraembryonic mesoderm cells later give rise to five subpopulations of cells: paraxial mesoderm, intermediate mesoderm, lateral plate mesoderm, cardiogenic mesoderm and a population that forms a midline tube called the notochordal process.
 The notochordal process originates in the primitive node and is the precursor of the flat-shaped notochordal plate, which, after detaching from the endoderm, fuses its free rims together to form a rod that is known as the notochord.

 The prechordal plate it also formed during gastrulation.
 It arises from the rostral end of the primitive streak and enters the endoderm and later contributes to the patterning of the rostral neural tube and to the oropharyngeal membrane, which forms the mouth.
-Prechordal plate cells also undergo EMT and contribute to cranial mesenchyme tissue; therefore, the prechordal plate is considered a rare mesendodermal structure.
+Prechordal plate cells also undergo EMT and contribute to head mesenchyme tissue; therefore, the prechordal plate is considered a rare mesendodermal structure.